Cahir Abbey

 The Priory of St. Mary in Cahir, known as Cahir Abbey, was a medieval priory of Augustinian Canons regular and is a National Monument located in Cahir, Ireland.

 Location

 Cahir Abbey is located 600 m north of Cahir Castle, on the west bank of the River Suir.

 History

 The priory was founded in the late 12th century AD.
-It followed the 1178 burning of the former 6th century abbey 4 miles south at Ardfinnan.
+It may have been a replacement for the 1178 burning of the 6th century abbey 4 miles south at Ardfinnan.
 Galfrid de Camville, Anglo-Norman Baron of Cahir and Fedamore, made a grant to its hospital c.
 1200.

 St Mary’s priory is a multi phased, with evidence of the original 13th century buildings and further alterations and additions in the 15th and 16th/17th centuries.

 The priory was dissolved in 1540 and surrendered by prior Edmond O'Lonergan; the church, parochial and conventual buildings were occupied by Sir Thomas Butler by January 1541.
 The priory was alienated by William Hutchinson and Edward Walshe 1561 and granted to Edmond Butler in 1566.